Skip to main content

 General

-• Recall and explain the fundamental concepts of distributed computing including distributed operating systems, distributed file systems, and design principles of computer clusters.
+• Explain the fundamental concepts of distributed computing including distributed operating systems, distributed file systems, and design principles of computer clusters.

 • Identify and compare virtualization structures and tools, CPU, memory, and I/O virtualization techniques